georgealton/private-terraform-registry/README.md

 Why would I want a module registry?

 Version Management
-You can reference modules using git:: URLs bit this ties you
+You can reference modules using git::...ref=1.0.0 but terraform won't be able to perform version management here.
+Dependabot should be able to do this too.

 Discoverability
 If all your modules are in git repositories they can be hard to discover a private registry makes them easier to browse and discover